paultopia/techuplaw/content/tutorials/markdown.md

 ## Markdown with Word

 Another piece of the secret sauce for efficient document generation is to use Markdown *in conjunction with* Word.
-Pandoc's built-in Word template uses styles to carry out all its formatting---just like [everyone keeps telling you](https://law-hawaii.libguides.com/TLC_Research_Writing/WordStyles) you're supposed to be doing.
-The only difference is that adding styles in a Markdown document is lots faster easier than adding them in a Word document---if you want something to be an outline, you just have to put the little dash in, if you want something to be a block quote you just have to put a `>` at the start of the paragraph, etc.
+Pandoc's built-in Word template uses styles to carry out all its formatting--just like [everyone keeps telling you](https://law-hawaii.libguides.com/TLC_Research_Writing/WordStyles) you're supposed to be doing.
+The only difference is that adding styles in a Markdown document is lots faster easier than adding them in a Word document--if you want something to be an outline, you just have to put the little dash in, if you want something to be a block quote you just have to put a `>` at the start of the paragraph, etc.

-Then, when you make your Word document, you already have styles defined for all the different semantic elements of your content---Microsoft Word already knows what chunks of text are outline items, what chunks of text are blockquotes, what chunks of text are footnotes, and so forth.
+Then, when you make your Word document, you already have styles defined for all the different semantic elements of your content--Microsoft Word already knows what chunks of text are outline items, what chunks of text are blockquotes, what chunks of text are footnotes, and so forth.
 So all you need to do is edit the styles to have them look the way you want them to look, for example, making the blockquote text indented rather than italicized.
 Then Word will be kind enough (assuming you know the correct clickey-clack menu incantations) to automatically change how everything else with that style looks.

 This is by far the easiest way to get all the advantages of Markdown, while still having granular control over the look of your document, and without having to create or install custom templates.